Filing Your Appeal - Pro Se - The Record on Appeal

 The purpose of an appeal is to determine if the district court made an error based on the evidence and the arguments that were presented to that court.
 It is therefore vital that the parties present all arguments and all evidence in support of all claims to the district court.
 As a general matter, this court will not consider additional evidence nor will this court consider arguments that were not raised in the district court proceedings.

-When the appellant is pro se, the district court will assemble a record of documents filed in that court and will then transmit those documents to this court to serve as the record on appeal.
+When the appellant is pro se, this court will itself prepare and docket the record on appeal.
 The pro se appellant need not provide an appendix or copies of district court documents.